The Complete Guide to Deck Jackets | History, Variations, and Why It’s the Best Winter Jacket

 - Made in Japan

-The brand also replaced the drawstrings with snap cinches.
-This allows the wearer to tighten the waist without creating unnecessary stress marks on the shell.
+The original has a drawstring you can tie to bring the waist in tighter, which Iron Heart replaced with regular button cinches at the waist like you get on denim jackets.
+This allows the wearer to tighten the waist without the wrinkly bunching that you get on the shell with the drawstring.
 They also added buttons to the cuff to help minimize wind from flowing up the sleeves.

 Moving into the interior of the jacket, Iron Heart added an interliner that offers additional wind resistance and insulation.
 What is interesting is that even though the final government issue N1 did not have an interliner, earlier prototypes did have one made out of cellulose.
-The military probably removed the feature on the final design due to the cellulose being too noisy.
+The military removed the feature on the final design, perhaps because it was famously noisy.
+Iron Heart’s isn’t!

 The actual liner on Iron Heart’s jacket is different too.
 Unlike the original, Iron Heart’s version is an 80/20 blend of wool and alpaca that is less itchy than the one issued by the US Navy.
-One change that I would consider to be a downgrade on Iron Heart’s is that the sleeves are not lined with any wool at all, instead, it is lined with a quilted satin material.
-But this reduces bulkiness and makes it easier to wear with short sleeves.
+The only downside of Iron Heart’s take is that the sleeves aren’t lined with wool like the original.
+But they are lined with quilted satin that I’ve found keep my arms perfectly warm if I’m wearing the jacket over a t-shirt.

 Sizing